Take your sandwich or fries to the next level with this easy lemon garlic aioli, made with fresh garlic, mayo, and a splash of fresh lemon juice!

 Imagine, if you will, one of those cheesy infomercials that starts with black-and-white footage of people failing miserably at simple tasks.
 Tired of dipping your fries in ketchup?
 Boring sandwiches got you down?
 Crab cakes dry and lackluster?

 Listen up, garlic lovers!
-This easy garlic aioli is the condiment you need in your life.
+This easy garlic aioli is the creamy condiment you need in your life, the perfect dipping sauce for anything you can imagine.

 Aioli is the new mayo.
 It’s the new ketchup.
 It’s the new remoulade.
 It’s EVERYTHING.